Padding the path to menstrual equity

 In 2015, the Canadian government recognized sanitary products as essential items, federally lifting the heavily criticized “tampon tax.”

-However, the cost of these items — that are a basic necessity — is still high, making it difficult or impossible for some marginalized groups to afford them.
+However, the cost of these items — which are a basic necessity — is still high, making it difficult or impossible for some marginalized groups to afford them.

 The historical consciousness regarding menstruation has been overwhelmingly damaging, problematic and uninformed — creating misconceptions, taboos and ostracizations directed towards menstruating individuals.